 Wisdom Tooth Extraction Aftercare

-The removal of a wisdom tooth is sometimes necessary.
+The removal of a is sometimes necessary.
 It can be due to the tooth being poorly developed or other dental issues, like tooth decay.
 The wisdom teeth are the last set of teeth to emerge, and they typically erupt by the time you are 21.

 Wisdom teeth are the only set of teeth that are not completely necessary.
 Given their location at the back of the mouth, they are also one of the hardest teeth to clean, making them susceptible to a variety of dental issues.